carlosaquari-lab/sara-visual-scene-display/README.md

 ## Status

-Sara 0.1.26 is a demonstration build with hotspot usability and support visibility fixes validated by automated tests.
-The active development tree also includes recorded hotspot audio and generic communication-category metadata for hotspots.
+Sara 0.1.26 is a functional pre-1.0 release that remains under continued development and refinement.